uclaacm/hothX-workshops/intro-to-servers/README.md

 In our case, we will simply host our server program on the same computer that we host the client program on.

 As for some terminology, the **client** program is usually referred to as **a part of the front end**, and the **server** program is usually referred to as **a part of the backend**.

 Just as an aside, the backend also encompasses other things like a database and API.

 ## Client and Server Communication (HTTP) :email:

 Now that we understand what clients and servers are, we need to know how they communicate.
-There are many data transfer protocols like SMTP for emails and FTP for high-speed file transfers, and in our case, the Hypertext Transfer Protocol or HTTP serves as the foundation for any data exchange on the Web.
+There are many data transfer protocols like SMTP for emails and FTP for high-speed file transfers, and in our case, the Hypertext Transfer Protocol or HTTP serves for data exchange on the Web.
-It works as a client-server protocol, which means that the client initiates requests to the web server as an HTTP request, which then sends back an HTTP response.
+It works as a client-server protocol, which means that the client (usually a web browser) initiates requests to the web server as an HTTP request, which then sends back an HTTP response.
 An API (Application Programming Interface) is the software program and part of the server that facilitates these requests and responses between a client and a server.
 During the demo, we will write a software server, including its API.